-Raz et al. extract a little more randomness than we do in \secref{subsec:optimalentropyloss}.
+Raz et al.~\cite{RRV02} extract a little more randomness than we do in \secref{subsec:optimalentropyloss}.
 They achieve this by composing (in the sense described in \appendixref{subsec:compsing-extractors}) the scheme of \corref{cor:optimalentropyloss} with an extractor by Srinivasan and Zuckerman~\cite{SZ99}, which has an optimal entropy loss of $\Delta = 2 \log 1/\eps + O(1)$.
-In the presence of quantum side information this extractor has only been proven to have an entropy loss of $\Delta = 4 \log 1/\eps + O(1)$ in \cite{TSSR10}, hence our slightly weaker result in \corref{cor:optimalentropyloss2}.
-This still leaves room for a small improvement.
+In the presence of quantum side information this extractor has been proven to have an entropy loss of $\Delta = 4 \log 1/\eps + O(1)$ in \cite{TSSR10}, hence our slightly weaker result in \corref{cor:optimalentropyloss2}, which can possibly be improved.

-Impagliazzo et al.~\cite{ISW00} and Ta-Shma et al.~\cite{TUZ01} modify Trevisan's extractor to work for a sub-polynomial entropy source, still using a seed of size $d = O(\log n)$.
+Impagliazzo et al.~\cite{ISW00} and then Ta-Shma et al.~\cite{TUZ01} modify Trevisan's extractor to work for a sub-polynomial entropy source, still using a seed of size $d = O(\log n)$.
 Ta-Shma et al.~\cite{TUZ01} achieve a construction which can extract all the min-entropy $k$ of the source with such a seed length, for some $k = o(n)$.
 While it is unclear whether these modifications preserve the ``design and $1$-bit extractor'' structure, it is an interesting open problem to analyze them in the context of quantum side information.

 Another research direction consists in making these constructions practically implementable.
 Whether the extractor is used for privacy amplification~\cite{BBR88,BBCM95}, generating true randomness~\cite{XQMXZL11}, or for randomness recycling~\cite{IZ89}, the extractor has to have a running time which makes it useful.
 This does not seem to be the case of Trevisan's construction~\cite{Sol10}.
 An important open problem is thus to find variations which are practical to execute.